-The Minister's delegate, or the officer designated to fulfil this function, will send a certified true copy of the record to each of the parties and two copies to the Federal Court registry (Rule 17 of the Federal Court Immigration and Refugee Protection Rules).
-Any questions concerning the materials to be sent to the Court should be directed to the designated regional Justice Liaison Officer responsible for litigation.
+The Minister's delegate, or the officer designated to fulfil this function, will send a certified true copy of the record to each of the parties and two copies to the Federal Court registry (rule 17 of the Federal Court Immigration and Refugee Protection Rules).
+Any questions concerning the materials to be sent to the Court should be directed to the designated regional justice liaison officer responsible for litigation.

-See also ENF 9, Judicial Review.
+See also chapter ENF 9, Judicial Review.

-21 Procedure : Written authorization to return to Canada [A52(1)]
+21. Procedure: written authorization to return to Canada [A52(1)]

-If a removal order has been enforced, a foreign national shall not return to Canada unless authorized by an officer or in other prescribed circumstances [A52(1)]
+If a removal order has been enforced, a foreign national shall not return to Canada, unless authorized by an officer or in other prescribed circumstances [A52(1)].

-These prescribed circumstances are set out in R224, R225 and R226.
+These prescribed circumstances are set out in sections R224, R225 and R226.

-What this means is that under A52(1), a foreign national who is obliged to obtain the written authorization of an officer in order to return to Canada, as a consequence of having been the subject of a previously enforced removal order, may do so (that is, return to and seek entry to Canada) only after securing authorization from an officer or in other prescribed circumstances.
+What this means is that under subsection A52(1), a foreign national who is obliged to obtain the written authorization of an officer in order to return to Canada, as a consequence of having been the subject of a previously enforced removal order, may do so (i.e., return to and seek entry to Canada) only after securing authorization from an officer or in other prescribed circumstances.

-It should be noted that this authorization satisfies only the requirement that an authorization be obtained before returning to Canada; it does not exempt the person from any other requirement or obligation under IRPA.
+It should be noted that this authorization satisfies only the requirement that an authorization be obtained before returning to Canada; it does not exempt the person from any other requirement or obligation under the IRPA.

-An authorization overcomes only that inadmissibility provision that renders a person inadmissible for failing to obtain the authorization of an officer as required by A52(1).
+An authorization overcomes only that inadmissibility provision that renders a person inadmissible for failing to obtain the authorization of an officer as required by subsection A52(1).